Last Updated: November 8 | Download my FREE Leaky Gut Recovery Guide

 - Opt for gut-friendly exercise like yoga or pilates.
 Breathing.
 Stretching.
 Meditating.
 Relaxing.
 This is the kind of exercise your leaky gut wants.

-34. Use a BRITA jug or some other kind of filtering device for your water
+34) Use a BRITA jug or other filtering device for your water

 You know when we start to get to the end of the list the ideas are going to get a little watered down.
 (Yeah, I went there).

 And although this idea is fairly 20-80, meaning it only offers a minor overall benefit, it is still worth considering given that the chlorine & fluoride in your tap water is a toxin and when it enters your body and travels through your overly permeable gut barrier and into your bloodstream it can contribute to chronic systemic inflammation.

 Most of all though, I encourage you to try this idea because the solution is so simple and cheap.
 All you need to do is buy a $10 jug, which usually comes with 2 cartridges.
 Then keep an eye out for filter cartridge sales.
 When they pop up snap up a dozen!